Camille Laurens: Controversy

 In September 2021, the Prix Goncourt attracted controversy after the jury decided, by a vote of 7 to 3, to include Les enfants de Cadillac by François Noudelmann on its 2021 list of finalists.
-Laurens, who is a member of the prize's jury, is the partner of Noudelmann.
-Laurens voted in favor of her partner's book.
+Laurens, who is a member of the prize jury, is the partner of Noudelmann.
+Laurens voted in favour of her partner's book.
 It also emerged that shortly after the shortlist was revealed Laurens had written a negative review in Le Monde of one of Noudelmann's competitors for the prize, La Carte postale by Anne Berest.
 France Inter, who first revealed the conflict of interest, described her review as containing "unheard-of brutality".
 Laurens defended herself, saying that she wrote the review before the Goncourt selected its finalists.
 She also claimed she was being attacked for being a woman and not on the substance of her arguments in the review.
 However, historian Jean-Yves Mollier said, "She straight-out assassinated one of the candidates."
 In October 2021, the Académie Goncourt ultimately decided that it will no longer allow lovers and family members of the jury to be entered for consideration.